 1. An open world that's actually - *GASP* open!

 Yes, unlike most prior Zelda games (and Nintendo games, for that matter), you have virtually no limitations on where you can go or what you can do at any given time; you're pretty much just given the tools you need to make your way around as your first quest, then set loose upon the world.
 Almost any area in the game is open for you to explore at your leisure (with a few exceptions), including the final dungeon, which you can go straight to and complete right after the introductory mission if you so choose.
 More amazingly, there are almost no visible "loading zones" between areas, making the game experience feel fluid and nearly seamless.

 2. Traveling around the landscape is immensely fun

 Following up on the prior point, Link is restricted in much fewer ways than in any prior Zelda game.
 You can swim (even up waterfalls once you receive the right piece of equipment), glide, sneak and even hop on top of your shield and sled down hills with it.
 Hell, you can even chop down trees and use them as makeshift bridges, or hop onto a raft and push yourself toward a distant island with a Gust Leaf.
 Basically, if you can see it, you can get there in some way or another.
 Even beating the bosses allow you to unlock some fun new abilities to this effect, like super-jumps that let you cover huge amounts of territory or leap your way up tall mountains in a few bounds.
-But no matter how you do it, the journey there is always a thrill.
+But no matter how you make your way to a destination, the journey there is always a thrill.

 3. Probably the best physics engine I've seen in a game.